test-bai-cpu/hdi_plan/README.md

 # hdi_plan
 An optimized motion planning framework that integrates optimized motion planner and UAV simulator.
+The [stand-alone optimized motion planner part](https://github.com/test-bai-cpu/optimized_motion_planner) is also open-sourced at github.

 ## Prerequisites